lf-edge/ekuiper/docs/en_US/rules/sources/edgex.md

 The base service address for getting value descriptors, the value of ``serviceServer`` will be concatenated to ``/api/v1/valuedescriptor`` to get all of value descriptors of EdgeX server.

+## type

+The EdgeX message bus type, currently two types of message buses are supported.
+If specified other values, then will use the default ``zero`` value.

+- ``zero``: Use ZeroMQ as EdgeX message bus.
+- ``mqtt``: Use the MQTT broker as EdgeX message bus.

+## optional

+If MQTT message bus is used, some other optional configurations can be specified.
+Please notice that all of values in optional are **<u>string type</u>**, so values for these configurations should be string - such as ``KeepAlive: "5000"``.
+Below optional configurations are supported, please check MQTT specification for the detailed information.

+- ClientId

+- Username
+- Password
+- Qos
+- KeepAlive
+- Retained
+- ConnectionPayload
+- CertFile
+- KeyFile
+- CertPEMBlock
+- KeyPEMBlock
+- SkipCertVerify

 ## Override the default settings

 In some cases, maybe you want to consume message from multiple topics from message bus.
 Kuiper supports to specify another configuration, and use the ``CONF_KEY`` to specify the newly created key when you create a stream.